Credit Performance Analysis Tutorial

-As an accompaniment to this latest release, Fannie Mae has prepared two webinars to review the new data elements and to show participants how we compile the data files to produce the related Statistical Summaries.
+As an accompaniment to this latest release, Fannie Mae has prepared a tutorial to review the new data elements and to show participants how we compile the data files to produce the related Statistical Summaries.

 Please contact the Fannie Mae Investor Help Line at 1-800-2FANNIE or by e-mail with any questions.